 The Sustainability Club is currently collecting plastic caps and lids which will be recycled into benches that will be placed in the Rainbow Raccoon Park in Millvale.

 The idea of a raccoon-themed park came from kids within Millvale, where the park will be located, who were surveyed by the Millvale Community Development Corporation.
 The animal they chose was the raccoon, an unconventional choice, but the perfect cuddly mascot for the community park.
-Not only is the raccoon statue being designed by students at Shaler Area HS, but a mural was designed, voted on, and painted by students from around the district.
+The Millvale Community Development Corporation is hiring a group of artists to create a raccoon sculpture for the park as well as work on murals.
+They hope to install the raccoon sculpture sometime in May.

 “This park means a new open space for children to be able to play and express themselves freely.
 It gives new color to an area that wasn’t too colorful before, and the idea that high school students are helping to work on it gives us a different experience that most of us have never experienced before,” senior Margarite Boggs, a member of the Sustainability Club, said.